daandi/nice-uuid/README.md

 ## UUID String interpolator `uuid` and `u` with compile time checking

 The library provides the string interpolators `uuid` and the shorthand `u`.
 Using the interpolator makes sure that all strings provided within the interpolator are valid UUIDs.
-This check happen at compile time.
+This check happens at compile time.

 ```scala
 import biz.neumann.NiceUUID._